Nick Symmonds: Personal life

 At the 2013 World Championships in Athletics in Moscow, Symmonds was a vocal critic of Russia's "anti-gay" laws.
 He dedicated his silver medal to his gay and lesbian friends.

-Symmonds published an article in the November 2013 issue of Runner's World magazine advocating that Congress should "[b]an assault rifles and handguns for everyone except police and military personnel."
+Symmonds published an article in the November 2013 issue of Runner's World magazine advocating that Congress should "ban assault rifles and handguns for everyone except police and military personnel."